Help: Support for Toxic Behaviors and Crisis

 The Jealous Competitor: Driven by envy, undermines others’ success.

-The Boundary Violator: Disrespects personal boundaries, physical or emotional.
+The Boundary Violator: Disrespects personal, physical, or emotional boundaries.

 The Codependent: Relies excessively on others emotionally.

-The Bully: Harasses others online (cyberbully) or offline, often due to low self-esteem.
+The Bully: Harasses others online or offline, often due to low self‑esteem.

 Taking Action Against Toxicity